Best Day Trips from New Orleans Under Three Hours

 Drive Time: 2 hours 50 minutes

 I’ve only been to Jackson briefly to check out the bookshop scene there — Jackson has an impressive literary history — so I definitely owe this city a deeper visit.
-The Mississippi State Capitol, Mississippi Civil Rights Museum, and Eudora Welty House & Garden are all at the top of my list.

-More Side Trips from New Orleans
+More Day Trips from New Orleans

 Even with a full month in New Orleans, you can’t see everything there is to see within a few hours of the city.
 Exploring things to do in New Orleans alone will take a good chunk of time.